sambou/thrift_ql_ex/README.md

 - [ ] include descriptions and deprecations
 - [ ] implement directive for automatic resolution via Thrift client
 - [ ] generate input objects
+- [ ] how to distinguish between queries and mutations?